-If a source file has a negative file code, the user requesting the transfer must have Account Manager (AM), System Manager (SM), or Privilege Mode (PM) capability to be allowed to copy the file.
-The log-on user on the target node must also have AM, SM, or PM capability.
-Remember that the person requesting the transfer (the initiator) is not necessarily the consumer (the log-on user at the target).
-After a successful copy operation, the new file has the same negative file code as the source file.
+In order to transfer a file with a negative file code (i.e., a privilege mode file), the FCODE= parameter must be included in the command string, and the log-on user on both the source and target systems must have System Manager (SM) or Privilege Mode (PM) capability.
+(Remember that the user requesting the transfer (the initiator) is not necessarily the log-on user at the target (the consumer).)
+After a successful copy operation, the new file has the same negative file code as the source file (as specified by sourcefilecode).
+For example: